legokidlogan/customizable_prop_info/README.md

     - `NoShow = BOOL` - Never show on the HUD display, used for adding special CPI commands.
 This will also hide it from the entry toggle list.
     - `DefaultEnable = BOOL` - Should this entry be on by default?
     - `BlockToggle = BOOL` - Prevent the user from enabling/disabling this entry.
     - `CanCallWithoutEnt = BOOL` - Can the entry function be called without a valid entity?
-Only applies to when called via chat command.
+Only applies when called via chat command.
   - If `func` returns a table, it will be wrapped to match the following format:
     - `Count = LIST_LENGTH`
     - `Strings = LIST_OF_STRINGS`
     - `Colors = LIST_OF_COLORS`
     - `ExtraInfo = OPTIONAL_EXTRA_INFO` - Any type of data (preferably a string-indexed table for modularity) to pass along useful info for recursive calls in `CustomPropInfo.AlterInfoEntry()`
-  - If `func` only returns one string (or other non-nil, non-table value), it will get auto-converted to the table format and use the default text color, to make adding basic entries simpler.
+  - If `func` only returns one string (or some other non-nil, non-table value), it will get auto-converted to the table format and use the default text color, to make adding basic entries simpler.
   - Unless `CanCallWithoutEnt` is true, you do not need to check for `IsValid( ent )`, as prop info is only acquired on valid entities.
 This also means that it will never acquire info on the world.
 - `CustomPropInfo.AlterInfoEntry( name, func )`
   - Wraps a pre-existing info entry to append, remove, or otherwise modify its output.